The house where Marlo Hyland was killed

 Operation Oak

-In September 2005, the authorities launched a special operation called "Operation Oak", which specifically targeted the gangster and his network.
+In September 2005, the Gardaí (Irish police) launched "Operation Oak" to target the gangster and his network.

-Over the next couple of months, this increased police activity put Hyland's gang under severe pressure.
+This increased activity put Hyland's gang under severe pressure.

-Numerous seizures of drug shipments, weapons, and cash put a strain on the organization's finances.
-Furthermore, more than 20 members of the gang were arrested and charged with serious offenses.
+Seizures of drug shipments, weapons, and cash strained the organization's finances.
+Gardaí also arrested and charged over 20 gang members with serious offenses.

 Scribblestown Park